 School management is responsible for managing bulky waste.
 Staff should contact the groundskeeper when there is furniture or other large items that are broken or no longer required.
-Reusable furniture should be labelled and kept in the designated storage area within the school premises or donated to a charitable organization.

-Non-reusable furniture will be temporarily stored in the bulky waste room located next to the school bin room before being removed from the school grounds and disposed of at an appropriate recycling facility.
+Reusable furniture should be labelled and kept in storage or donated to a charitable organisation.
+Non - reusable furniture will be removed from the school grounds and disposed of at an appropriate recycling facility.